-Easily one of the most popular Mayan ruins on the Yucatan Peninsula is the Tulum Ruins.
+Easily one of the most popular Mayan ruins on the Yucatan Peninsula are the Tulum Ruins.
 These ruins aren’t massive but do offer the best location perched on a cliff overlooking one of the most beautiful beaches in Mexico with powdered sugar white sand and turquoise water.

-The Mayan ruins are well preserved and date back to as early as 564 AD and didn’t ever have more than 1,600 inhabitants meaning it was probably more likely to have been a spiritual or religious grounds rather than a home to an entire city.
+These ancient Mayan ruins are well preserved and date back to as early as 564 AD and never had more than 1,600 inhabitants.
+This means it was probably more likely to have been a spiritual or religious grounds rather than a home to an entire city.

 When visiting you even have access to the beach attached to this archeological site.
 As you roam the site you can see iguanas of all sizes basking in the sun or climbing through the ruins.
 You can’t actually climb the ruins here but you can surely enjoy the views and beauty of this historic site.

 - 30 pesos to park.

 Another great Mayan ruins site on the Yucatan Peninsula is Ek Balam.
-Easily done in the same day as Chichen Itza since its only 51 km away, Ek Balam is a smallish set of Mayan ruins due mostly to the fact that only the center of Ek Balam has been heavily excavated.
+Easily done in the same day as Chichen Itza ruins since its only 51 km away, Ek Balam is a smallish set of Mayan ruins due mostly to the fact that only the center has been heavily excavated.

 Ek Balam was first rediscovered back in the 1800s but it wasn’t until the late 1980s into the 1990s when the site was mapped and excavated.
 Hopefully, there’s more to come in the future for this off the beaten path set of Mayan ruins.

-The Tower is 100 ft tall and is the most impressive structure in Ek Balam as well as home to the tomb of Ek Balam’s powerful ruler Ukil-Kan-Lek-Tok the highest official during the city’s peak in 800 A.D.
+The Tower is 100 ft tall and is the most impressive structure in Ek Balam as well as home to the tomb of Ek Balam’s powerful ruler Ukil-Kan-Lek-Tok, the highest official during the city’s peak in 800 A.D.
 You can even see statues decorating the tomb as well as carvings, paintings, and murals.

-132 pesos per person, 50 pesos to visit the cenote.
+- 50 pesos to visit the cenote.